aebolander/CIS4004-hhn-guide/README.md

 In the server.py file - you must enter your root password on line 11 and line 49 Run all .sql files in mysql

-EVERY FILE THAT YOU NEED FOR OUR WEBPAGE TO WORK IS IN THE MAIN FOLDER OF THE GITHUB REPOSITORY

 Must have installed:
 react, react-router-dom, flask, flask_sqlalchemy, sqlalchemy, flask_cors, pymysql, oython, python-dotenv, cryptography